Felixburton7/SportsHuddle/architecture_implementation_plan.md

    - Filter by matchweek
    - Filter by team within a matchweek
    - Same metrics as the PDF, formatted for web
+   - A cheat sheet explaining each ratio and metric presented

 ### The Website